Fertility and Sexuality Concerns for Women After Pelvic Radiation for Childhood Cancers

 What are the risks with pregnancy?

-Radiation to the uterus (womb) can lead to a decrease in the size of the uterus as well as a decrease in elasticity (stretch) and scarring.
-These changes in the uterine muscle can cause survivors to be at an increased risk of miscarriage, preterm labor, and having a baby born at low birth weight.
+Radiation to the uterus (womb) can lead to a decrease in the size of the uterus.
+It can also lead to a decrease in elasticity (stretch) and scarring.
+These changes in the uterine muscle can cause an increased risk of miscarriage, preterm labor, and having a baby born at low birth weight.
 If you wish to become pregnant, you should see a high-risk pregnancy specialist.
 An ultrasound of the uterus and other reproductive organs may be helpful.
 Women who become pregnant after pelvic radiation should receive high-risk obstetrical (OB) care.

 What are the risks to my vaginal and groin area?

-Survivors may suffer from vaginal dryness and some other symptoms that are often part of menopause – these can include atrophy (a decrease in the size of your vagina) and vaginal pain.
-Some tips for managing these issues include:
+Survivors may have vaginal dryness and some other symptoms that are often part of menopause – these can include atrophy (a decrease in the size of your vagina) and vaginal pain.
+Some tips for helping these issues are:

-- Personal lubricants can be helpful and can make intercourse more comfortable.
+- Personal lubricants that can make intercourse more comfortable.

 - Regular use of vitamin E on and around the vaginal tissue may help to strengthen the tissue and reduce friction to sensitive tissue.

-- If dilator or tampon insertion is difficult, referral to a gynecologist or pelvic floor physical therapist may be helpful.
+- If dilator or tampon insertion is hard, referral to a gynecologist or pelvic floor physical therapist may be helpful.

-- If you are having chronic pain (continuous or on and off) in the vulva, which can be a sign of a vulvar pain syndrome, discuss this with your healthcare provider.
-Medicines such as amitriptyline (tricyclic antidepressants) and psychological consultation may be helpful in managing vulvar pain.
+- If you are having chronic pain (continuous or on and off) in the vulva, which can be a sign of a vulvar pain syndrome, bring this up with your healthcare provider.
+Medicines such as amitriptyline (tricyclic antidepressants) and psychological consultation may be helpful in helping vulvar pain.

 Radiation to the groin can cause swelling (lymphedema) in the groin or legs.
 Any swelling should be reported to your healthcare provider.
-Starting physical therapy at the first sign of swelling can improve the management of lymphedema.
+Starting physical therapy at the first sign of swelling can improve lymphedema.

-Questions and concerns about fertility and sexuality are common for women who have been treated with pelvic and abdominal radiation for childhood cancers.
-Discussing your concerns with your healthcare team can help you get help and learn how to manage issues.
+Questions and concerns about fertility and sexuality are common for women who have been treated with pelvic and abdominal (belly) radiation for childhood cancers.
+Talking about your concerns with your healthcare team will help you know what to expect and how to handle these risks.